Sagua la Chica: Geography

 Towns nearby Sagua la Chica include Resulta, Hermanos Toledo, Jumagua, Colonia Miguel del Sol (also known as Miguel del Sol), Jagüey, and Crucero Carolina (also known as just Carolina).

-The ward of Sagua la Chica borders the municipality of Encrucijada and the ward of Batalla de Santa Clara.
+The town of Sagua la Chica borders the municipality of Encrucijada and is in the ward of Batalla de Santa Clara.

 Economy

-According at the DMPF of Camajuani, Sagua la Chica is a settlement not linked to any source of an economic or job development but still are maintained.
+According at the DMPF (Departamento de control de la Dirección Municipal de Planificación Física or Management Control Department Municipal Physical Planning in English) of Camajuani, Sagua la Chica is a settlement not linked to any source of an economic or job development but still are maintained.

+History

+Until 1976 Sagua was a barrio of the former municipality of Vueltas.

+In 2018, several settlements in Villa Clara were flooded, in Camajuaní these settlements included Rincón, Guajén, Sagua la Chica, Macagual, Guerrero, Floridano, Vega Alta, and Vega de Palma.

+Until around 2019-2020 Sagua la Chica was a ward (consejo popular), before it became part of the ward of Batalla de Santa Clara.

+Resources

+Vega Alta, Sagua la Chica, and Crecencio Valdés are the only towns in Camajuani that make clay.